GlyphWeaver: Unlocking Glyph Design Creativity with Uniform Glyph DSL and AI: Introduction

 \section{Introduction}

 Glyph visualizations are compact visual symbols that can concisely encode complex multidimensional data, and have become a fundamental design element in modern visualization.
 There has been extensive research on expressive glyph designs~\cite{borgo2013glyph,ward2008multivariate,ward2002taxonomy,fuchs2016systematic,kammer2020glyphboard} and many empirical studies~\cite{harrison2015infographic, bateman2010useful} have confirmed that expressive glyph visualizations improve information retention and user engagement, especially compared with traditional charts.
 Accordingly, various expressive glyph visualizations have been developed and increasingly applied in real-world applications. \autoref{fig:cases} shows six creative and expressive glyph visualizations reproduced using our approach, where the original glyph visualizations were created by designers using different software and awarded in \textit{Information is Beautiful}~\cite{InformationIsBeautifulAwards2025}.
 Such glyph visualizations encode the multivariate data of different domains in a visually elegant and effective manner.
 For example, \autoref{fig:cases}a shows recreated glyphs from the OECD official website~\cite{stefaner2011oecd}, and it employs a flower-shaped glyph to intuitively represent eleven quality-of-life metrics with petals, engaging viewers and facilitating comparisons.
+Such visualizations cannot be expressed using standard visualization specification languages (e.g., Vega-Lite~\cite{satyanarayan2017vega}).

 Despite their great value, it is challenging and time-consuming to implement expressive and creative glyph visualizations.
 The challenges originate from two perspectives: \textbf{the diversity and flexibility of expressive glyphs} (\textbf{C1}) and \textbf{the intrinsic needs of human control} (\textbf{C2}).
 As shown in \autoref{fig:cases}, there are various glyph visualizations reflecting different visualization considerations of the designers and data presentation requirements.
 There are \textit{no unified and effective ways to represent various expressive glyphs}, making it difficult (if not impossible) to automate the creation of such glyphs.
 Designers often need to manually create them via their preferred software like Adobe Illustrator, Figma, and Sketch.
 Also, glyph visualizations should encode multivariate data effectively and aesthetically, and it intrinsically needs designers to consider and configure many factors, such as specifying appropriate data-to-glyph mappings and choosing proper visual designs and styles.